gadishiimwe/idi/README.md

+Thanks for Supporting me before even tho you're not my brother now...

-# I don't need you anyways in my life
+### I don't need you anyway in my life
 ### I have GOD and I myself
 ### I'll Survive...